AdrienCerdan/pmx/README.rst

 https://degrootlab.github.io/pmx/

+This ``fork`` aims at adapting the code for ubuntu 22.04 and usage of gromacs 2024.1 !

 Citations
 ---------
 ``pmx`` is a research software.
 If you make use of it in scientific publications, please cite the following papers::